 3. Keep multiple streams of income.
-When I got the email notifying me that they no longer needed my writing services, it was more a blow to my ego than my wallet.
+When I got the email notifying me that my writing services were no longer needed, it was more a blow to my ego than my wallet.
 A long time ago, I learned the importance of keeping many irons in the fire in the event that one of my streams of income dried up.

 4. Ask for as much money as soon as possible.
 I will be the first to admit my negotiation skills could improve, but I am happy I pushed the envelope when it came to this position and was rewarded accordingly.
 If I had waited for the “right” time to ask for more money, I would have waited in vain.